ravichoudharystartbit/discount-code-generate/README.md

 		    )
 		);

 c) You can send email using phpmailer to register customer.
+Please install phpmailer to your PHP server.

+composer require phpmailer/phpmailer